diamond-org/flask-diamond/docs/model-view-controller.rst

 View
 ----

 A view is a user interface that can present data that comes from a model.
 In classic MVC, the model pushes data to the view, and the view knows how to update itself to display the data that was received from the model.
 Views can also contain input elements like buttons, fields, and sliders.
 When these input elements are activated, the Controller must decide how to respond.
 Views are often written as templates that have placeholders for data.
 For web programming, a View template is frequently written using HTML [#f1]_.
-Read more about :doc:`writing_views_with_jinja_and_blueprints` for a more detailed discussion and code examples.
+Read more about :doc:`blueprints` for a more detailed discussion and code examples.

 Controller
 ----------

 A controller responds to input by changing a view or model.
 A common type of controller is driven with a Graphical User Interface, which uses things like menus, fields, and buttons so that a human can click stuff to get things done.
-Read more about :doc:`writing_a_gui_with_flask-admin` for a more detailed discussion.
+Read more about :doc:`administration` for a more detailed discussion.

 A different type of controller is an API, which is typically used by other software (rather than a human) to make the application do something.
-Read more about :doc:`writing_an_api_with_flask-restful` for a more detailed discussion.
+Read more about :doc:`rest` for a more detailed discussion.

 .. rubric:: Footnotes